 The 31st of December is a day of excitement, the atmosphere charged with the coming of the new year.
 And with that comes a fresh start for many people, filled with promises and commitments.
 So a New Year’s Eve wedding is the perfect time to speak your vows to your partner.
 What better way is there to bring in the new year?

 Fashion-wise, New Year’s Eve is a great opportunity to have a stunning dress code that can set the night alive.
-If you stick to a chosen theme, you don’t have to spend a fortune on costumes for only one night—rent them!
+If you stick to a chosen theme, you don’t have to spend a fortune on costumes for only one night—you could rent them.
 Or dress in black tie, with dapper tuxes and stunning gowns; a New Year’s Eve wedding is a great opportunity to look at unique wedding dresses.
-Don’t stick to the classic white if you don’t want to.
+Don’t stick to the classic white wedding dress if you don’t want to.
 Go for black, or a splash of colour.
 Furthermore, you might even want to take this night as an opportunity for an outfit change.
-Change from your wedding gown into a sparkly party dress and dance the night away with your new partner.
+Change from your wedding gown into a sparkly party dress and dance the night away.

 When it comes to catering for your New Year’s Eve wedding, bear in mind that Christmas was the week before and your guests may be staying until midnight at least.
 You’ll want to avoid a big wedding dinner; have a small one, and then supply snacks throughout the night with plenty of champagne.
-Look into festive treats such as fortune cookies to stick with the New Year’s Eve theme of good luck and good wishes, and make sure you offer plenty of water and coffee so that your guests will be more inclined to stay until the tolling of Big Ben.
+Look into festive treats such as fortune cookies to stick with the New Year’s Eve theme of good luck and good wishes, and make sure you offer plenty of water and coffee so that your guests will be more inclined to stay for the countdown.

 Above, items include: “Sippers” Metallic Chevron Pattern Print Paper Straws | Mini Martini Glasses | Cake Knives Set

 New Year’s Eve brings with it an inherent excited, party atmosphere.
-This works to your advantage, because your own party atmosphere will be strengthened by it as the clock counts ever down to midnight.
-In fact, with that in mind, many of your guests will probably decide to stay until midnight and beyond.
+This works to your advantage, because your own party atmosphere will be strengthened by it.
+Many of your guests will probably decide to stay until midnight and beyond.
 Your wedding reception can be the New Year’s Eve party.
 So make the most of it.
-Add some fun and embrace the occasion by having a huge countdown clock on the wall.
-Use the countdown itself as a theme, and decorate your reception with clocks and numbers.
+You could add some fun and embrace the occasion by having a huge countdown clock on the wall, or you could use the countdown itself as a theme and decorate your reception with clocks and numbers.
 Plan your big day so that your ceremony and reception happen later in the day—this allows your guests to spend the day with family before joining you for your wedding.

-There are many entertainment options available, not least because you still have all of the alternatives for any other wedding like DJs, bands, and singers.
-For a New Year’s Eve wedding reception, fortune tellers and tarot card readers can be a great addition, and you can end the night on a bang with some traditional fireworks.
+There are many entertainment options available, and for a New Year’s Eve wedding reception fortune tellers and tarot card readers can be a great addition, and you can end the night on a bang with some traditional fireworks.
 (See our article for 14 Alternative Wedding Entertainment Ideas).